AWS Secrets Manager

 Additional Metadata for PushSecret

-To control this behaviour set the following provider metadata:
+To control this behavior set the following provider metadata:

 apiVersion: external-secrets.io/v1alpha1